davidcalikes/Late-Gigs/docs/README.md

 I selected option 4 and was provided with details about how the app functions.

-There was user instructions saying press enter to get started
+There was user instructions saying press enter to get started.

-I typed a 435
+I typed a 435.

 and was taken back to the main menu.

-I then typed: Stan
+I then typed: Stan.

 and was taken back to the main menu.

-I pressed return
+I pressed return.

 and was taken back to the main menu.
 </details>